gouravxai/gouravxai/README.md

 ### 🏠 House Price Prediction

-🔹 Regression model for predicting housing prices
+🔹 Built a regression model to predict housing prices
-🔹 Feature engineering + model evaluation
+🔹 Applied feature engineering and data preprocessing
+🔹 Evaluated performance using ML metrics

 ---

 ### 📉 Customer Churn Prediction

-🔹 Classification model to predict churn
-🔹 Data preprocessing, encoding, scaling
+🔹 Developed a classification model to predict customer churn 🔹 Worked on data cleaning, encoding, and scaling
+🔹 Improved prediction accuracy using ML techniques

 ---

 ### 🎯 Recommendation System *(In Progress)*

-🔹 Personalized recommendation engine
+🔹 Building a personalized recommendation engine
-🔹 Collaborative / Content-based filtering
+🔹 Using collaborative/content-based filtering

 ---

 ### 🧠 Deep Learning *(Coming Soon)*

-🔹 Neural networks for real-world datasets
+🔹 Will implement neural networks on real-world datasets

 ---